 Sexual abuse is defined as:

-Touching of a sexual nature of the patient/client (apart from therapeutic touching, i.e. that required for exams, assessments and therapies).
+Touching of a sexual nature of the patient/client (apart from therapeutic touching, i.e. situations that are required for exams, assessments and therapies).

 Have a discussion with the individual about to the seriousness of the allegation and their right to have it addressed by a regulatory body.
 You can also suggest that this individual contact the College’s Manager, Investigations & Resolutions, anonymously for more information.
 You are only required to file a report with the College if you have the name of the person alleged to have committed sexual abuse.